 The return on the notes is directly linked to the performance of the basket, and the extent to which the basket return is positive or negative, and indirectly linked to the levels of the basket components and the prices of the component stocks.
-The levels of the basket can rise or fall sharply due to factors specific to the basket components and component stocks, as well as general market factors, such as general market volatility and levels, interest rates and economic and politica conditions.
-Recently, the coronavirus infection has caused volatility in the global financial markets and a slowdown in the global economy.
-Coronavirus or any other communicable disease or infection may adversely affect the issuers of the component stocks and, therefore, the basket components and the basket.
+The levels of the basket can rise or fall sharply due to factors specific to the basket components and component stocks, as well as general market factors, such as general market volatility and levels, interest rates and economic and political conditions.